mandober/rust-debrief/apx/glossary/glossary-cs.md

 A polymorphic type is one whose operations can also be applied to values of some other type, or types.

 ## Prelude
-Prelude defines a set of commonly and frequentlly used language items that is implicitly imported.
+Prelude defines a set of commonly and frequently used language items that is implicitly imported.

 ## Reentrant
 A function is reentrant if it can be interrupted in the middle of its execution, and then be safely called again ("re-entered") before its previous invocations complete execution.